tvaneerd/mpcdi/fisheye.md

-# MPCDI Extensions for Fisheye and Anamorpihc Lens
+# MPCDI Extensions for Fisheye and Anamorphic Lens

 MPCDI does not allow for non-planar lenses.
 We have added fish-eye and anamorphic data as an extension.